Tommy Vance: BBC and the Friday Rock Show

 Vance returned to Radio 1 in November 1978 to begin a 15-year stint hosting the show for which he is best remembered – the Friday Rock Show.
 He was to become associated with heavy metal and rock music; his deep, resonant, booming voice and catchphrase "classic cuts" have been much imitated.
 The first record which he played on the show, and with which he finished on his final programme in 1993, was 'Rock 'n' Roll Damnation' by AC/DC.
 A 1983 edition was the first radio programme to use only compact discs.
 His signature music was "Take It Off the Top" by Dixie Dregs and then he would say in his gravelly voice, "Hi, this is TV on the radio and welcome to the programme that we call the Friday Rock Show."

 Vance had a two-year stint (10 January 1982 to 1 January 1984) hosting the Sunday-afternoon Top 40, where he showed knowledge of and enthusiasm for a wide range of music and displayed a similar keenness when he hosted Top of the Pops around the same time.
 He also deputised on the Top 40 for Richard Skinner (in 1984 and 1985), Bruno Brookes (in 1987) and Mark Goodier (in 1991 and 1992).

 Vance was a daily presenter on BFBS from 1976 to 1987 and so he also became known in Germany, where BFBS was popular among a civilian audience despite being aimed officially at British military personnel.
 He also presented a weekly chart show for BFBS as well as other programmes such as Soul Bowl.
 In addition to presenting the best-selling singles chart of 1982 and 1983, Vance also presented the equivalent show in 1991 despite not presenting the weekly chart at the time.

 From 1984 to 1985, Vance hosted a Thursday night AOR programme on Radio 1, "Into the Music".
 This was in place for about a year before being taken off in favour of Andy Kershaw.
 At a similar time, the "Friday Rock Show" gained an extra hour on MW only, during which the rock charts were aired.

 When the BBC's new radio station for London, Greater London Radio (GLR), was launched in 1988, Vance presented the drivetime show, mixing album-oriented rock and current affairs dubbed "rock and rolling news".
-He also became the continuity announcer for BBC2 in the early 1970s as well as Sky One in the late 1980s and interviewed for the BBC World Service.
+He also became a continuity announcer for BBC2 in the early 1970s as well as Sky One in the late 1980s and interviewed for the BBC World Service.

 Vance was a frequent choice as master of ceremonies at award shows, concerts and festivals; such as Monsters of Rock at Donington Park.

 Vance departed Radio 1 in March 1993, however he never left the BBC entirely.
 He continued to host Rock Salad for the World Service for many years.